4d/docs/docs/Admin/dataExplorer.md

 ![alt-text](../assets/en/Admin/dataExplorer11.png)

-### Editing data
+## Editing Data

-You can edit your data using the Data Explorer.
-You can modify attribute values, add or delete entities, and save your edits on the server.
+The Data Explorer allows you to modify attribute values, add or delete entities.
+These feature is intended to administrators, for example to fix issues with invalid data.

-#### Allow editing
+### Allow editing

 For security reasons, to be able to edit data through the Data Explorer, you first need to enable the editing mode using the **Allow editing** selector.
 When enabled, edit action buttons are displayed to the right side:

 ![allow-editing](../assets/en/Admin/editing.png)

+This selector must be enabled for each **table** and each **browser session**.

 :::info

-Be careful when entering the editing mode of the Data Explorer since no confirmation dialog boxes are displayed in this administration tool.
+The selector is intended to prevent accidental modifications since no confirmation dialog boxes are displayed when editing data through the Data Explorer.

 :::

-#### Edition actions
+### Modifying attributes

-When the **Allow editing** selector is enabled, the following actions are available:

-- **Modification**: You can modify entity attribute values displayed in the Details pane of the Data Explorer.
-All attributes can be edited, including the primary key values of related entities.
+When the **Allow editing** selector is enabled for a table, you can modify values displayed in the Details pane for this table.
+All scalar attribute values can be edited:

+- text
+- boolean
+- numeric
+- date
+- time
+- image (you can upload an image from your disk)
+- object (JSON string)

+Blob attributes cannot be modified.

-#### Saving modifications
+### Saving modifications

 In a stand-alone application, all modifications including deletions, are directly saved to the data.